Unboxed-Software/solana-course/content/close-mint.md

 When we run `npm start`, we will see a link which will take us to the burn transaction on Solana Explorer.

 ### 3.4 Close the mint
-Now that there are no tokens in circulation, we can close the mint.
+With no tokens in circulation, we can now close the mint.

 ```ts
 async function main(){